 Economic Analysis

 Table 11 summarizes the incremental cost analysis to achieve GHG reductions via changes in turbine design and thermal efficiency.
-For purposes of calculating the cost of incremental GHG reductions, the analysis treats the evaluated compression turbine model as the base case, and calculates the additional cost per ton of using an aero-derivative design to further reduce GHG emissions.
+For purposes of calculating the cost of incremental GHG reductions, the analysis treats the evaluated compression turbine model as the base case and calculates the additional cost per ton of using an aero-derivative design to further reduce GHG emissions.
 The economic analysis relies upon efficiency improvement measures to reduce overall fuel use, which in turn results in lower GHG emissions.
 The analysis found that while aero-derivative turbines achieve thermal efficiencies of four to 8% greater than comparable industrial turbines on a per machine basis, adopting the option as BACT was not cost-effective as compared to projected $12 to $40 per ton of CO2-e projected cost benchmarks for carbon pollution (see Table 11).

-Table 11: Economic Analysis
+Table 10: Economic Analysis